ucdavisdatalab/Spatial_SQL/README.md

     i.
 Click the Plugins menu at the top of the window and select "Manage and install plugins".
 This will open the Plugins Manager.
     ii.
 Make sure you're in the "All" tab on the left side of the tool, and then in the search box, start typing "DB Manager" to narrow down the options.
     iii.
 Select "DB Manager" from the list to view the details about this plugin.
     iv.
 Click the *Install Plugin* button in the lower right corner to install it.
-If this option isn't available, the tool is probably already installed and you just need to make sure the box next to the tool in the list is checked so that is is available.
+If this option isn't available, the tool is probably already installed and you just need to make sure the box next to the tool in the list is checked so that is available.
 Now go back to Step 1 above to start the tool.

 ## Make a Database
 You can think of a database as a folder in which you keep tables that are related to each other.
 You don't want to put data in this database that isn't related to the other data (you could, but that's not the point of a database).